A Dreamer's Tales: Carcassonne

 After a prophecy given to a king that he will never set foot in the city of Carcassonne, the heroes of the court vow to conquer the city, the location of which is unknown.

 In Zaccarath

 The king of Zacarath calls for prophecies.
 The prophets foretell doom, but the king and all of his court hear only tales that tell of everlasting Zacarath.
 At the end the narrator finds a rock that may once have been part of the marvellous palace of Zacarath.

 The Field

 The narrator finds a field of flowers that seems to have a malevolence about it.
 He questions a poet, who informs him it is a battlefield.

 The Day of the Poll

 A poet kidnaps a voter on election day, and tries to get him to see the beauty and glamour in the world.

 The Unhappy Body

 A story about a body forced to work for a living, while the soul strives for poetry.

+Influence

+In a 1973 essay, "A Citizen of Mondath", Ursula Le Guin described discovering and reading Dunsany's book A Dreamer's Tales as a child.
+Le Guin wrote that Dunsany's book "came to me as a revelation" and called Dunsany a "liberator" for her imagination.